maferick/ModularAlliance/docs/UNIVERSE_RESOLVER.md

 ## Failure Modes

 - If ESI returns invalid payload or access is denied (structures), the resolver uses a safe fallback name and caches appropriately to avoid repeated calls.

+## Notes

+Universe Resolver uses MariaDB (`universe_entities`) as its cache of record.
+Optional Redis is intended for ESI response acceleration and does not replace universe persistence.